tjohann/a20_sdk/README.md

 Bananapi-M3
 ------------

-I use this device as an possible baalue-master node (with FreeBSD).
+I use this device as an possible baalue-master node (in future also with FreeBSD).

 Addtional Hardware connected:

-    none
+    500 GByte 3,5 HDD

 Additional mount points (host):